tolitius/mxterm/README.md

 * someone has lots of GPUs
 * someone takes a lot of data
 * someone creates or chooses an architecture
-  - i.e. the shape of neural network: what layers to use, how many of them to use, how layers are connected to each other, etc.
+  - i.e. the shape of neural network:
+    - what layers to use
+    - how many of them to use
+    - how layers are connected to each other, etc.
 * someone trains this architecture with that data on all those fancy GPUs
 * someone saves these learned parameters for this architecure
-* someone calls this saved parameters a `model` and lets others to use this model
+* someone calls these saved parameters a `model` and lets others to use this model

 examples of such architectures: